cjpcool/VGMGC/Readme.md

 This is the code of paper: Variational Graph Generator for Multi-View Graph Clustering.

-We sincerely appreciate it if you cite this paper as:
+We sincerely appreciate it if you cite this paper as
 ~~~
 @ARTICLE{10833915,
   author={Chen, Jianpeng and Ling, Yawen and Xu, Jie and Ren, Yazhou and Huang, Shudong and Pu, Xiaorong and Hao, Zhifeng and Yu, Philip S. and He, Lifang},